Contents

 Web Components: Build Framework-Agnostic UI Elements

-Web Components are native browser APIs - Custom Elements, Shadow DOM, and HTML Templates - that let you create reusable, encapsulated UI elements like <modal-dialog> or <accordion-panel> that work in React, Vue, Svelte, Angular, or plain HTML without build tools or framework dependencies.
-With 98% browser support across all modern browsers in 2026, they are the most portable component format available: write it once, ship it anywhere.
+Web Components are native browser APIs: Custom Elements, Shadow DOM, and HTML Templates.
+They let you build reusable UI parts like <modal-dialog> or <accordion-panel> that work in React, Vue, Svelte, Angular, or plain HTML.
+No build tools, no framework lock-in.
+With 98% browser support in 2026, they’re the most portable component format around.
+Write it once, ship it anywhere.

 The Three APIs That Make Up Web Components

-Web Components is an umbrella term for three distinct browser APIs that work together.
-You can use each independently - Custom Elements without Shadow DOM, Shadow DOM without Templates - but the combination is where they become genuinely useful.
+Web Components is an umbrella term for three browser APIs that work together.
+You can use each one on its own.
+Custom Elements without Shadow DOM, Shadow DOM without Templates.
+But the combination is where they shine.

-The Custom Elements API (customElements.define()) lets you register a new HTML tag name backed by a JavaScript class.
-The tag name must contain a hyphen (e.g., <user-card>, <modal-dialog>), which prevents collisions with existing or future HTML elements.
-Your class extends HTMLElement, and the browser calls lifecycle callbacks as your element moves through the DOM:
+The Custom Elements API (customElements.define()) lets you register a new HTML tag backed by a JavaScript class.
+The tag name must contain a hyphen, like <user-card> or <modal-dialog>.
+That hyphen rule keeps your tags from clashing with built-in HTML.
+Your class extends HTMLElement, and the browser calls lifecycle hooks as your element moves through the DOM:

-• connectedCallback() - fires when the element is inserted into the DOM; good for setting up event listeners or fetching data
+• connectedCallback() fires when the element joins the DOM.
+Good spot for setting up event listeners or fetching data.

-• disconnectedCallback() - fires when removed; clean up listeners and cancel pending requests here
+• disconnectedCallback() fires when it leaves.
+Clean up listeners and cancel pending requests here.

 Image: MDN Web Docs , CC-BY-SA 2.5

-HTML Templates (<template> and <slot>) complete the set.
-The <template> element holds inert HTML that is not rendered or executed until you clone it into the DOM - an efficient way to define the structure of your component once and stamp it out many times. <slot> elements inside shadow DOM are named insertion points where consumers inject their own content (called light DOM), similar to Vue slots or React’s children prop.
+HTML Templates (<template> and <slot>) round out the set.
+The <template> element holds inert HTML.
+Nothing renders or runs until you clone it into the DOM.
+It’s a tidy way to define your component’s structure once and stamp it out many times. <slot> elements inside shadow DOM are named insertion points where consumers drop in their own content (the “light DOM”).
+The shape is similar to Vue slots or React’s children prop.

-One important compatibility note: there are two kinds of custom elements.
-Autonomous elements (extends HTMLElement) create entirely new tags and have universal support.
-Customized built-in elements (extends HTMLButtonElement with is="fancy-button") extend existing HTML elements to inherit their native behavior and accessibility - but Safari has stated they will never implement this.
-Stick to autonomous elements for cross-browser compatibility.
+One key compatibility note.
+There are two kinds of custom elements.
+Autonomous elements (extends HTMLElement) create brand-new tags and work in every browser.
+Customized built-in elements (extends HTMLButtonElement with is="fancy-button") extend existing HTML elements to inherit native behavior and a11y.
+However, Safari has said flat out that it will never ship this.
+Stick to autonomous elements if you want cross-browser support.

 Building a Practical Modal Dialog Component

-A modal dialog demonstrates all three APIs working together.
-The structure is a <modal-dialog> custom element with a Shadow DOM containing a backdrop div, a dialog container, a close button, and three <slot> elements for header, body, and footer:
+A modal dialog shows all three APIs working together.
+The structure is a <modal-dialog> custom element with a Shadow DOM.
+Inside: a backdrop div, a dialog container, a close button, and three <slot> elements for header, body, and footer.

 <modal-dialog>